brianjknight/Book-Database/src/main/resources/accomplishment-reflection-tracking.md

     * When searching "number" fields, null values will be excluded for operators
     * All other fields will return an empty string or list if data is absent.
     * For the scope of this project, NULL & NOT_NULL Operators are not needed.
+  * Author
     * Created classes and basic methods for Author entity, repo, service, controller, and exception.
 * 3/8/23
   * Created custom ```AuthorDeserializer``` and ```AuthorSeeder``` classes
   * Merged to main branch and pushed to remote.